-- (po) "Reason of the birth of a child," within the meaning of Government Code section 12945.2 and these regulations includes, but is not limited to, bonding with a child after birth. - (nqp) "Reinstatement" means the return of an employee to his or her original or comparable the position that the employee held prior to after taking a CFRA leave, or a comparable position, and is synonymous with "restoration" within the meaning of FMLA and its implementing regulations. - (O#q) "Serious health condition" means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or a child, parent, or spouse of the employee which that involves either inpatient care or continuing treatment, including, but not limited to, treatment for substance abuse. - (1) i"Inpatient care" means (i.e., an overnight a stay) in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity.
-A person is considered an "inpatient" when a heath care facility formally admits him or her to the facility with the expectation that he or she will remain at least overnight and occupy a bed, even if it later develops that such person can be discharged or transferred to another facility and does not actually remain overnight. - (2) "Incapacity" means the inability to work, attend school, or perform other regular daily activities due to a serious health condition, its treatment, or the recovery that it requires. - (≥3) e"Continuing treatment" meansing or continuing ongoing medical treatment or supervision by a health care provider, as detailed in section 11097 of these FMLA and its implementing regulations. - (psr) "Spouse" means a partner in marriage as defined in Family Code section 300 andor a registered domestic partner, within the meaning of Family Code sections 297 through 297.5.
-As used in this article and the Family Code, "spouse" includes also means a same-sex partners in marriage. - (qts) "Twelve workweeks" means the equivalent of 12 of the employee's normally scheduled workweeks.
-(See also section 11090(dbc).)
+- (op) "Reason of the birth of a child," within the meaning of Government Code section 12945.2 and these regulations includes, but is not limited to, bonding with a child after birth. - (pq) "Reinstatement" means the return of an employee to the position that the employee held prior to CFRA leave, or a comparable position, and is synonymous with "restoration" within the meaning of FMLA and its implementing regulations. - (\underline{qr}) "Serious health condition" means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or a child, parent, or spouse of the employee that involves either inpatient care or continuing treatment, including, but not limited to, treatment for substance abuse. - (1) "Inpatient care" means a stay in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity.
+A person is considered an "inpatient" when a heath care facility formally admits him or herthe person to the facility with the expectation that he or shethe person will remain at least overnight and occupy a bed, even if it later develops that such person can be discharged or transferred to another facility and does not actually remain overnight. - (2) "Incapacity" means the inability to work, attend school, or perform other regular daily activities due to a serious health condition, its treatment, or the recovery that it requires. - (3) "Continuing treatment" means ongoing medical treatment or supervision by a health care provider, as detailed in section 11097 of these regulations. - (FS) "Spouse" means a partner in marriage as defined in Family Code section 300 or a registered domestic partner, within the meaning of Family Code sections 297 through 297.5.
+As used in this article and the Family Code, "spouse" includes same-sex partners in marriage. - (\underline{st}) "Twelve workweeks" means the equivalent of 12 of the employee's normally scheduled workweeks.
+(See also section 11090(c).)

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Section 12945.2, Government Code; and J.E.
+Reference: Sections 12945.2 and 12945.6, Government Code; J.E.
 Robinson v.
-FEHC (1992) 2 Cal.4th 226 [5 Cal.Rptr.2d 782]; Cal.
+FEHC (1992) 2 Cal.4th 226 [5 Cal.Rptr.2d 782]; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.